Frequently Asked Questions (FAQs)

 How do I submit my proposal?

 You can submit your abstract online.
-A link to submit will be posted on the GURC 2020 website when that is available this fall.
+A link to submit will is posted on the GURC 2021 website and is available here.

 What happens after I submit my proposal?